thomazBDRI/voidrice/.scripts/SCRIPTS.md

 in vim or another program.

 - `compiler` -- Compiles a markdown, R markdown or LaTeX document with the approriate command.
 Will also run `make && sudo make install` if in a `config.h` file.
 Otherwise it will create a sent presentation.
 This can be thought of a general output handler.
 I have it bound to `<leader>c` in vim.
+- `autocompiler` -- Auto compiler with entr.
+Runs compiler at every save on
 - `dmenuhandler` -- Give this script a url and it will offer dmenu options for opening it.
 Used by `newsboat` and some other programs as a link handler.
 - `extract` -- Will detect file type of archive and run appropriate extraction command.
 - `getbib` -- Use crossref.org to automatically detect bibtex entry of a .pdf.
 Attempts to search for the .pdf's DOI.
 Returns nothing if none detected.